Ivordir/Okolors/README.md

 ![](docs/swatch5.svg)

 To see all the other command line options, pass `-h` for a summary or `--help` for detailed explanations.
-Note that the CLI flags translate one-to-one with the library arguments, if there is an equivalent.
+Note that the CLI flags translate one-to-one with the library parameters, if there is an equivalent.

 # Performance